TheyCallMeLinux/examples-ntfy/Readme.md

 ***

-1.**agent.sh** is basically the main script that launche the others twice (cronjob can only do each minute, so we recheck after 30s)
+1. **agent.sh** is basically the main script that launche the others twice (cronjob can only do each minute, so we recheck after 30s)

-2.*CPUload.sh* average load of the server
+2. *CPUload.sh* average load of the server

-3.*Disks.sh* check the percentage remaining on the main root drive
+3. *Disks.sh* check the percentage remaining on the main root drive

-4.*Docker.sh* reports how many containers are currently running with a configurable treshhold
+4. *Docker.sh* reports how many containers are currently running with a configurable treshhold

-5.*Flood.sh* is monitoring for the container "transmission-express_transmission-openvpn" as an example and reports when running
+5. *Flood.sh* is monitoring for the container "transmission-express_transmission-openvpn" as an example and reports when running

-6.*Jelly.sh* reports the Health status of the Jellyfin server (this example running on localhost)
+6. *Jelly.sh* reports the Health status of the Jellyfin server (this example running on localhost)

-7.*Process.sh* reports the command of the most CPU Hungry running PID on the machine
+7. *Process.sh* reports the command of the most CPU Hungry running PID on the machine

-8.*Used-RAM.sh* basically the same as above, for RAM
+8. *Used-RAM.sh* basically the same as above, for RAM

 REQUIREMENTS